ErikMaidik914/2PlayerGamesPlatform/README.md

-This is a team project which represents a platform containing 4 2-player games, each havong both the option to play against a real player or aginst a bot.
+This is a team project which represents a platform containing 4 2-player games, each having both the option to play against a real player or against a bot.
 The games are:
 -Chess
 -Obstruction Game